Ircama/ELM327-emulator/README.md

 # Compatibility

-*ELM327-emulator* has been tested with Python 3.5, 3.6 and 3.7.
-Python 2 is not supported.
+*ELM327-emulator* has been tested with Python 3.6, 3.7, 3.8.
+Previous Python versions are not supported.

 When using serial communication, with UNIX OSs, this code uses pty pseudo-terminals.
 With Windows, you should first install [com0com](https://sourceforge.net/projects/com0com) (a kernel-mode virtual serial port driver), or [other virtual serial port software](http://com0com.sourceforge.net/); alternatively, [cygwin](http://www.cygwin.com/) and [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl) (WSL) are supported.